-The AF Bostäder foundation is an independent company with strong links with the student organisation, Akademiska Föreningen (the Academic Society) in Lund.
+The AF Bostäder foundation is an independent company with strong links with the student organization, Akademiska Föreningen (the Academic Society) in Lund.
 At present, we own and manage about 6000 student-adapted housing in central Lund, and are therefore southern Sweden's largest student housing company.
 But, let's go back about 190 years to see how it all started.

 190 years in the service of students

 The students of that time had less money than today's, and also had an inclination for unsuitable pranks – pranks that can in no way be compared with today's harmless high-spirited activities.
 Students had problems living in harmony with the rest of the community, which can perhaps be attributed to their low average age and perhaps to the fact that most of them were men.
-Students were admitted to university as early as age 15-16 and left the security of home.
+Students were admitted to the university as early as age 15-16 and left the security of home.

 Professor C A Agardh, who later became bishop of Karlstad, was one of the initiators of AF.
 He was convinced that a solution was needed in order to keep students away from influences such as "...mixing with friends who lacked morals" and encourage them to devote their time to more "cultural" activities.
-Professor Agardh got his inspiration from the English college system, and it was decided that the society would organise food and lodgings for some 50 students.
+Professor Agardh got his inspiration from the English college system, and it was decided that the society would organize food and lodgings for some 50 students.

 Four unmarried teachers would live with the students and supervise them

 The rest of the staff would be male and preferably be German or French.
 This was because the students needed training in foreign languages.
 Akademiska Föreningen acquired Sylwanska gården, which became the site of the "barracks".